-So you’ve pruned your adenium desert roses the way that you like, now how do you take care of them after that then?
-There are only a few points you should keep in mind.
+So you’ve pruned your adenium desert roses the way that you like, now how do you take care of them then?
+For after-care of pruning desert roses, there are only a few points you should keep in mind.
 It’s not too difficult at all.
-Come with us & let’s see some of them right now.
+Roll with us & let’s see some of them right now.

-After you’ve cut off the branches, its roots and caudex tend to get weaker than usual.
-That’s why at this stage they won’t have enough energy to absorb more water or nutes (short for nutrients), especially the rainwater that might contain many other things in it.
+After you’ve cut off the adenium branches, its roots and caudex tend to get weaker than usual.
+That’s why at this stage they won’t have enough energy to absorb more water or nutrients, especially the rainwater which might contain many other things in it.

 After pruning your desert roses, make sure to place your plants somewhere dry and sunny.
 This helps heal and dry the wounds.
 It also helps your plants avoid contact with excess water.